Students with disabilities are receiving unequal education in remote learning

 Federal law requires districts to meet the needs of all students

-Under IDEA every student who qualifies, get an individualized education plan, or IEP.
+Under IDEA, every student who qualifies gets an individualized education plan, or IEP.

 The IEPs outline the specific accommodations students with disabilities need in order to learn, such as, extra testing time, a full-time aide and speech therapy.